Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Ideas Behind the Algorithm

 Provided the ensemble is stationary and ergodic, the operator $-\nabla \cdot a \nabla \ $ homogenizes on large scale to $-\nabla \cdot a_h \nabla$, with the constant and deterministic homogenized coefficient $a_h$ given by Given $a_h$, we define $\tilde{u}_h$ to be the solution of the homogenized equation

 The flux corrector $\sigma$, introduced in \cite{gloria2014regularity} in the setting of stochastic homogenization (see earlier ideas in periodic homogenization in \cite[Proposition 7.2]{jikov2012homogenization}), plays a convenient role in quantitative analysis.
-Since $q_i-a_he_i$, which can be viewed as a $(d-1)$-form, is divergence free in view of \eqref{intrphi} and \eqref{intrhomcoeff}, there exists a $(d-2)$-form, which can be expressed as a skew-symmetric tensor field $\sigma_i$, such that
+Since $q_i-a_he_i$, which can be viewed as a $(d-1)$-form, has zero expectation and is divergence free in view of \eqref{intrphi} and \eqref{intrhomcoeff}, there exists a $(d-2)$-form, which can be expressed as a skew-symmetric tensor field $\sigma_i$, such that

 where we use the convention $(\nabla\cdot\sigma_i)_j= \partial_k \sigma_{ijk}$.
 Clearly $\sigma_i$ is only determined up to a $(d-3)$-form, so that a gauge has to be chosen to make its construction unique.
 It is convenient to choose With the help of the $\sigma_i$'s one can express the homogenization error in divergence form: for any $a_h$-harmonic function $u_h$, the two-scale expansion $(1+\phi_i\partial_i)u_h$ is close to being $a$-harmonic in the sense of The functions $(\phi,\sigma)$ are uniquely determined up to a random constant by requiring $(\nabla \phi, \nabla \sigma)$ to be stationary fields (i.e. $\nabla \phi(a(\cdot+z),x)=\nabla \phi(a,x+z)$ for any $x,z\in \R^d$) with finite second moments and zero mean \cite[Lemma 1]{gloria2014regularity}.
 In dimension $3$ under the unit-range assumption, $(\phi,\sigma)$ themselves are stationary, and have finite stretched exponential moments \cite[Theorem 4.1, Proposition 6.2]{armstrong2017quantitative}, \cite[Corollary 2]{GO2015most}.
 Hence $(\phi,\sigma)$ are uniquely determined by requiring $\langle \phi \rangle = \langle \sigma \rangle =0$ (see discussions in \cite{gloria2014regularity}).